-Gosh, I don't even know where to begin!!
+Gosh, I don’t even know where to begin!!
 This was one of the best experiments that has ever come out of my kitchen!!
 I have mentioned before that I have yet to prepare my first apple pie, even though I have made thousands of empanadas in the past 10 years.
-For quite a long time I had the notion to use my aunt's empanada dough recipe to make a savory pie.
-I mean what's the worst that could happen???
+For quite a long time I had the notion to use my tía‘s empanada dough recipe to make a savory pie.
+I mean what’s the worst that could happen???
 Dough would not be cooked all the way through??
-Well, I decided to take a chance last week and as my husband Richard said, "This pie was out of this world!!!"
-Yeah, this recipe is a keeper!
+Well, I decided to take a chance last week and as my husband, Richard, said, “This pie was out of this world!”
+You could say this recipe is a keeper!

 Yields up to 10 slices

 1 teaspoon salt